Primavalle: History

 Over time Primavalle has become more linked to the city center, and is now considered as a semi-peripheral suburb.
 However, because of the widespread poverty and of the difficult conditions of the population in the past decades, the area is regarded as a petty crime borough.
 Moreover, during the so-called Anni di Piombo, Primavalle was the location of violent conflicts.
+On 16 April 1973, the Primavalle fire (arson attack) occurred.
+During the night, several members of Potere Operaio poured flammable liquid on the door of the home of the secretary of the Primavalle section of the Italian Social Movement - National Right, Mario Mattei.
+The fire destroyed the apartment, and two of Mattei's sons, Virgilio, aged 22, and Stefano, aged 8, died of burns.